CASTOR-telescope/ETC_frontend/README.md

    [`frontend/`](frontend/) folder and run `npm run build` in the terminal to build the React application (this may take some time).
 There have been [reported performance issues](https://github.com/npm/cli/issues/3208#issuecomment-966579441) regarding executing `npm run build` within a container.
-If you're curious, feel free to try a multi-stage build (i.e., building the app within the container then copying the built files to the Python base image); a basic outline of how this would be integrated is provided in the [Dockerfile](docker/Dockerfile) comments.
+If you're curious, feel free to try fa multi-stage build (i.e., building the app within the container then copying the built files to the Python base image); a basic outline of how this would be integrated is provided in the [Dockerfile](docker/Dockerfile) comments.